How can we help horse owners save their equines and evacuate in time?”

 help horse owners save their equines

-and evacuate
+and evacuate in time?”

 Based on this problem, we conducted user research and found that we can develop an IoT system to track and locate horses.
 Based on our team members’ skill sets and sponsors’ expectations, we plan to develop a system consisting of wearable devices for horses and a Mobile App for horse owners.
 My role is UX designer and 3D model maker.